ncatlab/nlab-content/pages/4/4/2/0/244/content.md

 Notice that this is _almost_ the complete analog in [[stable homotopy theory]] of the [[Quillen equivalence]] between the [[Thomason model structure]] on [[Cat]] and the standard [[model structure on simplicial sets]].
 Only that $SymmMonCat$ cannot carry a [[model category]] structure because it does not have all [[colimit]]s.
 In some sense the "colimit completion" of $SymmMonCat$ is the category of [[multicategories]].
 Once expects that this carries a model structure that refines the above equivalence of homotopy categories to a [[Quillen equivalence]].

-However, a subcategory of $SymmMonCat$ whose objects are [[Permutative categories]] and maps are strict symmetric monoidal functors, denoted by $Perm$  has a model category structure  which is transferred from the natural model category structure on $Cat$.
-The [[coherence theorem]] for symmetric monoidal categories states that each symmetric monoidal category is equivalent to a permeative category.

 (This is currently being investigated by Elmendorf, Nikolaus and maybe others.)

+However, a subcategory of $SymmMonCat$ whose objects are Permutative categories and maps are strict symmetric monoidal functors, denoted by $Perm$  has a model category structure  which is transferred from the natural model category structure on $Cat$.
+The [[coherence theorem]] for symmetric monoidal categories states that each symmetric monoidal category is equivalent to a [[permutative category]].

 ### As algebras over the little $k$-cubes operad